-The current excess capacity of our medium and heavy helicopters is higher than in recent years.
-Our fleet's excess helicopters include those that are not otherwise under customer contracts, undergoing maintenance or dedicated for charter activity.
+The current excess capacity of our heavy helicopters is higher than in recent years.
+Our fleet's excess helicopters include those that are not otherwise under customer contracts, undergoing maintenance, dedicated for charter activity or subject to operational suspension.
 Although we take actions to minimize excess capacity, we expect a certain level of excess capacity at any given time in an aviation logistics business as a result of the evolving nature of customers' needs.
-Our operating revenues were negatively impacted as a result of the higher excess capacity which began during the middle of the fourth quarter of 2014 and increased during 2015.
-Through fleet management initiatives, participation in competitive bids and pursuit of additional opportunities in the U.S. Gulf of Mexico and abroad, we are focused on maximizing the utilization of our fleet and mitigating the excess capacity in our medium and heavy helicopters.
-If we are not successful in securing sufficient new projects, we may experience a decline in the near-term utilization of our medium and heavy helicopters that may impact our financial results in 2016 and beyond.
+Our operating revenues were negatively impacted as a result of the higher excess capacity which continued through the end of 2016.
+Through fleet management initiatives, participation in competitive bids and pursuit of additional opportunities, we are focused on maximizing the utilization of our fleet and mitigating the excess capacity in our heavy helicopters.
+If we are not successful in securing sufficient new projects, we may experience a decline in the near-term utilization of our helicopters that may impact our financial results in 2017 and beyond.